How do I know if I am suicidal?

 “I thought, ‘What’s the purpose of me living?’
 I really didn’t want to be here anymore.
 But what saved me was finding this great therapist at the VA, after I admitted myself into the hospital.
 That was the first time that I was able to open up about what I had been through.”

-You can also call the Veterans Crisis Line, at 1-800-273-8255 and Press 1, or use the Veterans Crisis Line online chat.
-Both services provide free, confidential support 24 hours a day, seven days a week.
+You can also call the Veterans Crisis Line at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support 24 hours a day, seven days a week.

 You can also take a confidential self-check quiz to better understand what you’re going through, learn if it may be a good idea to seek professional help, and see how you might benefit from VA or community-based services.
 Your anonymous answers to a brief list of questions will be reviewed by an experienced counselor who will then send you a personal response to a secure website.
 The counselor will also provide you with resources and options for further follow-up.